Major Achievements During President Hansen’s Tenure

 Strengthening Student Diversity

-Hansen’s emphasis has been first on revitalizing a campus-wide conversation about the college’s commitment to diversity and its educational benefits for all students, building on the historic legacy of Bates — founded by abolitionists, open to men and women of all races and religions since 1855 — with more strategic thinking about changing demographics and markets for the institution’s mission.
+Hansen’s emphasis has been first on revitalizing a campus-wide conversation about the college’s commitment to diversity and its educational benefits for all students, building on the historic legacy of Bates — open to men and women of all races and religions since 1855 — with more strategic thinking about changing demographics and markets for the institution’s mission.

 In response to this renewed focus, in the last five years the College has increased the number of students from underrepresented backgrounds in the entering class from 9.1 percent in the class of 2008 to more than 19 percent in the class of 2013.
 Because college-wide understanding of the critical educational benefits of this change is even more important than the numbers, Hansen also initiated the Campus Climate Project in 2005 and in the spring of 2006 completed a comprehensive long-range plan for diversity and inclusion, with coordinated programs and goals for student, faculty, and staff recruitment; climate and retention; curriculum and pedagogy; and alumni connections.
 To ensure implementation of this priority in full collaboration with the academic program, she created a new position for a faculty member to rotate into her office as Special Assistant for Diversity and developed another position informally known as the “Swing Dean,” in which a member of the Admission Office one year shifts into the Dean of Students Office the next in order to support high achievement during the transition to college for students from less privileged backgrounds.
 (See recent new coverage of the “Swing Deans” program.)

 In academic year 2003-2004, Hansen led the College through a comprehensive facilities master planning process.
 Phase I of the Plan has been completed in 2011 and included the planning and construction of the following key campus facilities:

 • New Commons, the central dining and meeting facility for the campus, opened in 2008.